sander/hierarchical-deterministic-keys/challenges.md

 For a general introduction, see [Hierarchical Deterministic Keys for the European Digital Identity Wallet](README.md).
 The current document provides an overview of key management challenges and viable solution directions.
 This provides an application context to the [Hierarchical Deterministic Keys](keys.md) specification.

-Solutions marked with * are in scope for the current project.

 <table><thead>
   <tr>
     <th>Feature</th>